alec-z/charter/stf_charter.md

 written action in order to conduct a valid vote.

-In the event of a tied vote with respect to an action by the Governing Board, Steering
+In the event of a tied (greater or equalthan 50% but less than 60%) vote with respect to an action by the Governing Board, the chair of the Governing board or committee shall be entitled to submit a tie-breaking vote.

-Committee, Outreach Committee or other committee created by the Governing Board, the chair
+In the event of a tied (greater or equalthan 50% but less than 60%) vote with respect to an action by the Steering Committee, Outreach

-of such board or committee shall be entitled to submit a tie-breaking vote.
+Committee or other committee created by the Governing Board should be submitted by the respective Chair of that Committee to the Governing Board for resolution.

 Any matter that is not resolved in either the Steering Committee or Outreach Committee may